Eld3rly/BetterNSFWBypass/README.md

 # BetterNSFWBypass
- Plugin that bypasses age verification for NSFW channels.
+ Discord plugin that bypasses age verification for NSFW channels.